Introduction, Learn About Retention in SharePoint and Microsoft 365

 Step 2: On the left navigation menu select Solutions / Information governance

-Step 3: Open the Retention Policies tab and then click on “+” to create a new policy
+Step 3: Open the Retention Policies tab and then click on “+” to create a new retention policy

 Step 4: Enter the policy’s name, description, and click Next